 Reports submitted to the SADIG for consideration at the next meeting should be received by the Chair and Secretary two weeks prior to the meeting.

-The Chair or Deputy will report on the actions of the SADIG at each meeting of the OMG.
+The Chair or Deputy will propose changes to the admissions process agreed at the Staff SADIG Awaydayto the OMG.

 Evaluation and Review

-The purpose and effectiveness of the SADIG will be reviewed annually at a SADIG away half day.
+The purpose and effectiveness of the SADIG will be reviewed annually at the two SADIG away half days.
 All applicants and selectors will be given the opportunity to give feedback in order to inform this discussion.

 These terms of reference will be reviewed after 6 months initially, and then annually.